Clinical Excellence

 MED

 The MGH neurology service provides dedicated consultation to the emergency department at all times.
 While on this busy service, the junior resident takes neurology consults from the MGH ED.
-This rotation, although hectic and busy, is a favorite of the residents because of the opportunity to see a fantastic array of neurology as a first responder.
+This rotation, although hectic and busy, is a favorite of the residents because of the opportunity to see a fantastic array of various neurologic illnesses as a first responder.
 The range of cases is enormous, from benign headaches to intractable seizures, and goes through a myriad of chief complaints including confusion, back pain, numbness, headache, weakness, blurred vision, slurred speech, tingling, and 'dizziness'.
 A significant proportion of consults are for acute strokes and hemorrhages, which are triaged with the stroke/critical care team.
 The ED has both CT/CTA and MRI scanners for neurology patients, and you work closely with neurosurgery, neuroradiology, neurointerventional, stroke/critical care, and a wide variety of subspecialty attendings.
-Shifts are either 7am-7pm, 2pm-10pm, or 7pm-7am.
+Shifts are either 7am-7pm or 7pm-7am.
+NM2 residents support the NM1 during a “twilight” shift from 2pm – 10pm.

 Outpatient continuity & subspecialty clinics

-Our first-year residents now have 9 weeks of outpatient clinic in their first year, which are interspersed about every five weeks between inpatient rotations.
+Our first-year residents now have nine weeks of outpatient clinic in their first year, which are interspersed about every five weeks between inpatient rotations.
 These clinics will be at BWH, MGH, and the VA hospital and provide exposure to both common neurologic complaints and subspecialty neurology, including opportunities to rotate in the Multiple Sclerosis clinic, ALS clinic, Movement Disorder clinic, and Memory Disorder clinic.
 Some of these outpatient blocks are completely customizable, so that residents can explore particular subspecialties that interest them the most.
-There is occasional Sunday daytime coverage of the MGH ED during this rotation.
+There are occasional cross-coverage requirements during this block including weekend neuro ICU coverage at MGH.

 MGH Non-vascular Ward